Pylons/pyramid/docs/narr/commandline.rst

    catchall        /*subpath                      <function static_view>

 ``paster proutes`` generates a table.
-The table has three columns: a Name name column, a Pattern column, and a View column.
+The table has three columns: a Name column, a Pattern column, and a View column.
 The items listed in the Name column are route names, the items listen in the Pattern column are route patterns, and the items listed in the View column are representations of the view callable that will be invoked when a request matches the associated